Ayms/node-Tor/README.md

 Tor protocol handshake is the same as the normal one except that the link certificate used in CERTS cells is the fingerprint of the self-signed certificate of the DTLS connection.

-To identify the remote peer the fingerprint of the certificate used for the DTLS connection available in the SDP offer is signed by the ID private key of the remote peer, A receives this signed fingerprint and the ID certificate, it checks that indeed the fingerprint is correctly signed (as well as the ID certificate), therefore A is sure to talk to the peer with whom it has established the DTLS connection.
+To identify the remote peer the fingerprint of the certificate used for the DTLS connection available in the SDP offer is encrypted with the ID private key of the remote peer, A receives this encrypted fingerprint and the ID certificate, it checks that indeed the ID certificate is correctly signed and that the decrypted fingerprint corresponds to the right one, therefore A is sure to talk to the peer with whom it has established the DTLS connection.

 Chunk size : 1024 B (2x512 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)